Viijval/QuickSwitchWallpaper/README.md

 # Quick Wallpaper Switch

-A lightweight Windows utility to manage and cycle through wallpapers — from a clean gallery UI or silently via a hotkey.
+A lightweight Windows app to add and manage wallpapers with a quick Hotkey

-No Settings app.
-No File Explorer.
-Just instant switching.

 ---